Policy

 services specialist secures a signed C-101:

-a) Claims
+a) Claims services

-Program (DEP) Central.
+BWC Disability Evaluation Program (DEP) Central.

-b) BWC DEP
+b) BWC DEP Central

-Central will:
+will:

-i) Request
+i)

 the pathology slides; and

-ii) Notify
+ii) Notify the

-the claims services staff if the slides are not received within 14 days.
+claims services staff if the slides are not received within 14 days.

 vii.
-If the pathology
+If the

-will move forward with obtaining the PFR.
+the MSS will move forward with obtaining the PFR.

-1. To allow
+1. To allow the

-necessary evidence to establish an occupational disease claim and has met the
+evidence to establish an occupational disease claim and has met the

-compensability criteria detailed in the Compensability
+compensability criteria detailed in Section IV.A of this policy.

-2. If
+2. If information

-services staff shall deny the occupational disease claim.
+deny the occupational disease claim.

-3. If the
+3. If the IW has

-injured worker has not signed the first report of injury and BWC is
+not signed the first report of injury and BWC is recommending denial of the

-recommending denial of the claim, claims service staff shall dismiss the claim
+claim, claims service staff will dismiss the claim in accordance with the Initial

-in accordance with the Initial Claim Determination policy and
+Claim Determination policy and procedure.

-4. Claims
+4. Claims services

 a.
 Issue an

-occupational disease claim; or
+statutory occupational disease claim; or

 b.
-In SI
+In SI claims,

-the issue on a notice of referral to the IC.
+on a notice of referral to the IC.

-1. Claims
+1. Claims services

-services staff shall refer to the Wages policy and procedure to establish wages
+staff will refer to the Wages policy and

-in an allowed occupational disease claim.
+procedure to establish wages in an allowed occupational disease claim.

-2. Claims
+2. Claims services

-these requests with their supervisor and a BWC attorney.
+must staff these requests with their supervisor and a BWC attorney.

 3. Claims services

-compensation types:
+following compensation types:

 a.
 TT;